What is UI/UX and Why Is It Important?

 That’s why it’s important to develop a hierarchy of importance for the information on your site.
 That’s a difficult task, of course, but it’s an essential exercise for business owners who are in the market to have their sites developed or redesigned.
 A website should organize the information by specific goals and then guide people through those goals in the clearest way possible.

 “Whatever is most important should be the most noticeable,” says Nicholls.
 “We usually do that with a bold slice of color, an enticing image, and a hero statement.”
 This primary image is called a “hero image,” and is usually the very first experience a person will have with your site.
-It’s vital that image and copy contain the most important information.
+It’s vital that images and copies contain the most important information.

 “We also want to minimize clicks,” says Nicholls.
 “People naturally use the easiest route.
 A good web designer will reduce the amount of effort it takes someone to perform the action we want them to perform.”
 For most websites, that means consolidating information by thinking about what can fit together and what can be removed altogether.